• Skip to primary navigation

 • Drain the soaked cashews and place them in the bowl of a high-speed blender or food processor.
 Add the ground chia seed, maple syrup, lemon juice, ginger, salt, and water.
 Blend, starting on low and increasing to medium-high, scraping the sides of the blender as needed, until the mixture is silky smooth, about 3 minutes.
 Add the melted coconut oil and vanilla paste, and blend on medium to combine, about 20 seconds.

 • Spread a little less than half of the cashew cream into the bottom of the cooled tart shell.
-Chill the tart to firm the cream enough to support the figs, about 20 minutes.
+Chill the tart in the refrigerator to firm the cream enough to support the figs, about 20 minutes.
 Top with a layer of figs, halving some to fit snugly (see photos in post).
 Spread as much of the remaining cashew cream as will fit over the figs (I had about ½ cup left over) and chill again to firm the cream enough to support the figs, 20 minutes or so.
 Top with a final layer of figs. Chill the tart until firm enough to slice, at least 2 and up to 8 hours.

 • If the figs look dry, brush with a little maple syrup or honey diluted with boiling water.
 Use a large, sharp chef’s knife dipped in hot water and wiped clean between each cut to slice the tart.
 The tart is best the day of baking when the crust is crisp, but will keep for up to 3 days refrigerated airtight.